 The Madison community was shaken by the death of Amy, 47, and her daughter, Jocelyn, 13, in a tragic accident in December 2019.
 But their memories live on, and the legacy Gannon left in Madison’s startup sector continues to have an impact.

 In partnership with Mike Gannon, Madison Magazine would like to honor Gannon’s legacy by spotlighting and awarding women who embody the work and progress Gannon so fiercely championed.
-This will be the inaugural year of The Amy Awards, which the magazine hopes will become an annual honor.
-There will be a call to action to support the Amy & Jocelyn Memorial Fund, which supports The Amy Awards.
+This will be the second year of The Amy Awards — read more about the inaugural Amy Award winners by clicking here.

 Inspired in part by a memorial service speech given by Annette Miller — a fellow entrepreneur and friend of Amy Gannon’s — we think awarding women in the following categories speaks to the impact Amy and Jocelyn made in the world.
 The following categories are: